sumana2001/Pybull/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

+There are 2 ways you can **contribute** in this repo:
+1. Solve the issues created
+2. Create your own issues and contribute

 Please refer to the project's style and contribution guidelines for submitting patches and additions.
 In general, we follow the "fork-and-pull" Git workflow.